-Domestic violence or abuse isn’t an occasional fight or even just a nasty argument.
+Domestic abuse isn’t an occasional fight or even just a nasty argument.
 It is a pattern of physical, verbal, or sexual threats or aggression used by one partner to control the other.

 Abuse can range from emotional torment like name-calling and isolation, to harassment like stalking and intimidation, to violence and physical harm.
-It affects every community: women and men; people of any age, ability, faith, or ethnic background; people who are rich or poor, highly educated or not.
+It affects every community regardless of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, disability, or age.

 Whether you’ve left, are thinking about leaving, or want to stay with your partner, we’ll offer support and help you think through your options.

 - Listen as you describe what is happening in your life.

 - Offer support, a new perspective, and information about domestic violence.

 - Engage in safety planning and problem solving.

 - Explain how you can obtain a protection from abuse order.

 - Provide information about how to access public assistance, housing, and other social services.